slazav/mapsoft2-libs/geo_data/Formats.md

 Waypoint lists are written as KML `<Folder>` tag with all mandatory fields supported (`name` and `comm`).
 When reading only Folders with at least one waypoint are kept as waypoint lists.
-Empty waypoint list can not be read from KML (same as in GeoJSON format).
+Empty waypoint list can not be read from KML.

 TODO: map support?